fostam/php-retry/README.md

 // success before maximum number of attempts have been exceeded
 ````

-## Callables
+## Payload Callables
+Payload callables can be functions, class/object methods or closures, as listed in the [PHP documentation](https://www.php.net/manual/en/language.types.callable.php).

 ### Failure Condition
-Callables are considered to have failed if they either throw an `Exception` or return `false`.
+Payload callables are considered to have failed if they either throw an `Exception` or return `false`.
 If `false` is a legitimate result of your callable, use `onException()` instead of `onFailure()`,
 in which case the return value of the callable will be ignored.

-The original exception that was thrown in the callable is chained to the `RetryLimitException`
+The original exception that was thrown in the payload callable is chained to the `RetryLimitException`
 and can be retrieved via `$e->getPrevious()`.

-You can also use the `onCondition()` method and pass a second callable that takes the result
+You can also use the `onCondition()` method and pass a validation callable that takes the result
-of the first callable as argument and returns `true` or `false` to indicate whether the
+of the payload callable as argument and returns `true` or `false` to indicate whether the
 original callable failed or not:

 ```php